Confused about climate change? Many people are. Are humans to blame? Is nature to blame? Where did it even come from?

 For many in 2021, these are super important questions to be asking as climate change is (finally, some would say) well and truly on the agenda.
 The problem is that finding answers isn’t easy.
 Your neighbor says one thing, and your friend says another.
 Government A says this, and Government B says that.

 So how do we cut through the noise?

-In this article, Nature Hub is going to get to the point by uncovering what climate change is in layman’s terms.
-We’ll take a look at what causes it, why some people doubt it’s real, what the world is doing to improve the situation… and we’ll also bust with a few myths.
+In this article, we are going to get to the point by uncovering what climate change is in layman’s terms.
+We’ll take a look at what causes it, why some people doubt it’s real, what the world is doing to improve the situation… and we’ll also bust a few myths.